bloundy/2120196029-IntelligentMobileDevelopment/README.md

 ## FINAL COURSE PROJECT

 - COURSE: Intelligent Mobile Application
-- PROJECT TITLE: To Design and Develop a simple CRDU Hobby Information App
+- PROJECT TITLE: To Design and Develop a simple CRDU Hobby Information Application

 ## Features
-There are features available in this hobby information app, below are the  advantages of hobby information application.
+There are features available in this hobby information app, below are the  advantages.
 - Launch page or homepage with a get started button
 - Add basic User's hobby  information.
 - Update user's information.